landrs-toolkit/LANDRs-Science-Drone/LandingGear/CFTubeLeg/README.md

 ## Top and Bottom Mounting Clamp, *V3*:

 This is a further iteration of **Version 2** and adjusts the manner in which the mount clamps to the rotor boom.
-This change was created to facilitate possible ease of mounting and dismounting the landing gear leg or rotor boom as if would not require the entire centeral hub to be disassembled.
+This change was created to facilitate possible ease of mounting and dismounting the landing gear leg or rotor boom as it would not require the entire centeral hub to be disassembled.

 ## Additionals Files: